Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): Tight-Binding Model for Flat-Band Hinge States in a Monopole Nodal-Line Semimetal

 where:

-In the absence of additional terms, $\mathcal{H}(r,\theta)$ exhibits gapless, linear dispersing modes on its edges, as in this limit it is closely related to the $k\cdot p$ theory of a 2D topological insulator~\cite{AndreiTI,HingeSM}. {\blue More specifically, despite having only spinless time-reversal symmetry, $\mathcal{H}(r,\theta)$ still exhibits linear dispersion with three anticommuting $4 \times 4$ Dirac matrices, like the $k\cdot p$ theory of the Bernevig-Hughes-Zhang model of a 2D TI~\cite{AndreiTI,HingeSM}.} In polar coordinates, the symmetries of this system take the form:
+In the absence of additional terms, $\mathcal{H}(r,\theta)$ exhibits gapless, linear dispersing modes on its edges, as in this limit it is closely related to the $k\cdot p$ theory of a 2D topological insulator~\cite{AndreiTI,HingeSM}.
+More specifically, despite having only spinless time-reversal symmetry, $\mathcal{H}(r,\theta)$ still exhibits linear dispersion with three anticommuting $4 \times 4$ Dirac matrices, like the $k\cdot p$ theory of the Bernevig-Hughes-Zhang model of a 2D TI~\cite{AndreiTI,HingeSM}.
+In polar coordinates, the symmetries of $\mathcal{H}(r,\theta)$ are represented by their action: